 Section 4.4.
 Fiscal Stress Notification from State Treasurer.
 If the State Treasurer notifies the Academy that the State Treasurer has declared the potential for Academy financial stress exists, the Academy shall provide a copy of the notice to the Center.
 Within fifteen (15) days of receipt of the notification from the Academy, the Center Director shall notify the Academy whether the Center is interested in entering into a contract to perform an administrative review for the Academy.
 The parties shall consult with the Department of Treasury on the development of the contract and the contract for administrative review shall comply with the Code.
 If the Center is not interested in performing an administrative review or if the parties are unable to reach agreement on an administrative review, the Academy shall consider entering into a contract for an administrative review with an intermediate school district.
-Nothing in this Section 4.4 shall prohibit the Academy for electing to enter into a contract for an administrative review with an intermediate school district.
+Nothing in this Section 4.4 shall prohibit the Academy for electing to enter into a contract for an administrative review with the Center or not enter into a contract for an administrative review with the Center or not enter into a contract for an administrative review with the Center or an intermediate school district.
 Nothing in this Section 4.4 shall require the Academy to elect to enter or not enter into a contract for an administrative review with the Center or an intermediate school district.